What Is Methadone Tapering?

 Opioid withdrawal can be difficult and intense; therefore, it is not generally recommended to stop taking opioids suddenly, or “cold turkey.”
 Instead, short-acting opiates, such as heroin and fentanyl, are often replaced with a longer-acting one like methadone.
 Methadone has an extended half-life of around 24 hours for a person who is opioid-tolerant, the journal Pharmacy & Therapeutics publishes.
 Methadone can then be substituted for a shorter-acting opiate and then slowly weaned off to minimize withdrawal.
 This is called tapering.

 A taper can keep withdrawal symptoms and cravings from becoming as intense while allowing the brain time to reset itself and heal from the impact of opioid drugs.
-A methadone taper is often part of a medical drug detox program.
+A methadone reduction plan is often part of a medical drug detox program.

 Methadone is an FDA-approved medication for treating opioid dependence and addiction, and it is optimally used in conjunction with therapeutic techniques.
 Opioid drugs are highly addictive, as the American Society of Addiction Medicine (ASAM) warns that nearly one-quarter of all people who use heroin will suffer from opioid addiction.
 Part of the reason opiates are so addictive is due to their significant withdrawal side effects that can include flu-like physical symptoms as well as insomnia, depression, anxiety, difficult mood swings, and cravings.
 As a result, it can be incredibly difficult to stop taking an opioid drug.

 Methadone can be used to replace another opioid agonist, and the dosage of methadone can be slowly tapered down over a set period of time to limit the symptoms of opioid withdrawal.
-The actual methadone tapering schedule and dosage amount will vary depending on the person, the drug abused, method of abuse, length of time used, amount abused, the presence of any co-occurring medical or mental health disorders, and potential polydrug abuse.
+The actual methadone tapering schedule and methadone taper doses will vary depending on the person, the drug abused, method of abuse, length of time used, amount abused, the presence of any co-occurring medical or mental health disorders, and potential polydrug abuse.

-A sample methadone taper may look like this:
+A sample methadone taper schedule may look like this:

 In general, a typical methadone taper reduces the dosage around 20 percent every two weeks as tolerated by the individual.
 Methadone is a full opioid agonist, and as such, it still has the potential to be abused and can result in difficult withdrawal symptoms in and of itself.
 Alternatives like buprenorphine, which is only a partial opioid agonist, are often beneficial in place of methadone during medical detox.